Uber CEO drops out of Trump's business advisory council

 The panel of corporate execs, dubbed the Strategic and Policy Forum, includes JPMorgan Chase (JPM) CEO Jamie Dimon and former GE CEO Jack Welch.
 The group is expected to have a direct line to Trump and be tasked with giving him nonpartisan views on how government policy impacts the economy and jobs.

-Other members include Eon Musk of Tesla (TSLA), Mary Barra of General Motors (GM), Larry Fink of Blackrock and Jim McNerney of Boeing (BA).
+Other members include Elon Musk of Tesla (TSLA), Mary Barra of General Motors (GM), Larry Fink of Blackrock and Jim McNerney of Boeing (BA).